swagger-autogen/swagger-autogen/README.md

 ## Help us!

-Help us to improve this module.
+Help us improve this module.
 If you have any information that the module does not provide or provides incompletely or incorrectly, please use our [Github](https://github.com/davibaltar/swagger-autogen) repository.

 **pt-BR:**
 Ajude-nos a melhorar este módulo.
 Se você tiver alguma informação que o módulo não forneça ou forneça de maneira incompleta ou incorreta, use o nosso repositório do [Github](https://github.com/davibaltar/swagger-autogen).
 Pode enviar em português Brasil também! :)